History of the Forbidden City: Construction and Ming dynasty

 The floors of major halls were paved with "golden bricks" (金砖 (jīnzhuān)), baked with clay from seven counties of Suzhou and Songjiang prefectures.
 Each batch took months to bake, resulting in smooth bricks that ring with a metallic sound.
 Much of the interior pavings seen today are six-century-old originals.

 Soil excavated during construction of the moat was piled up to the north of the palace to create an artificial hill, the Jingshan hill.

 Even before the palace was completed, Zhu Di moved to Beijing under the guise of "touring and hunting" (巡狩): the administrative centre of the empire gradually shifted from Nanjing to Beijing.
 When the palace was completed in 1420, Zhu Di moved there and Beijing officially became the primary capital of the empire.
 However, scarcely nine months after their construction, the three main halls including the throne room burnt down, and it would be 23 years before they were rebuilt.

 From 1420 to 1644, the Forbidden City was the seat of the Ming dynasty.
+In 1601, Matteo Ricci became the first ever European to enter the City, after being invited by the Wanli Emperor in recognition of his scientific expertise.
 In April 1644, rebel forces led by Li Zicheng captured it, and Chongzhen, the last emperor of the Ming dynasty, hanged himself on Jingshan Hill.
 Li Zicheng proclaimed himself emperor of the Shun dynasty at the Hall of Military Eminence.
 However, he soon fled before the combined armies of former Ming general Wu Sangui and Manchu forces, setting fire to parts of the Forbidden City in the process.